 Generally, locations that are allocated as a Zone 1–-Non-TVA Shoreland or Zone 7-- Shoreline Access are eligible for residential shoreline construction.
-Using the Land Planning Interactive Viewer Map below, you can type in your location address and determine if it is a Zone 1 (blue) or if the neighboring TVA property is a Zone 7 (yellow).
+Using the map below (instructions), you can type in the address of your project and determine if it is a Zone 1 (blue) or if the neighboring TVA property is a Zone 7 (yellow).

 Please note: Proximity to a Zone 1 or Zone 7 does not guarantee approval for construction.
 Many factors go into TVA’s decision to approve an application, including the impacts of the proposed construction or activity on the environment

 TVA’s 26a regulations contain construction standards for many activities as well as other requirements pertaining to the application process.
 Once you know you are eligible to apply, you can view TVA’s regulations here.

 If you’re planning a project on the Clinch River, Hiwassee River, Tellico River, French Broad or Holston River, special construction standards may apply to you.
 Access them below: